shawn-sandy/codestudio/README.md

 ---

-### Recommending extensions in your project
+## Recommending extensions in your project

-You recommend extensions to team members, users or contributors.
+You can add recommend extensions to team members, users or contributors by adding the `extensions.json` to your project folder `./vscode` directory.

 * Create and `extensions.json` file in `.vscode/` folder in you project
 * Copy and paste the code below into the file
-* Share the repo with others and they will be promoted to install your recommend extensions
+* Share the repo with others and they will be promoted to install your recommend extensions on first load.

-#### Custom components
+### Custom components

 ``` json